A little background

 ‘You will look beautiful!
 In a coffin!’

-To this, my husband asked, ‘Do you want to look good for yourself or for others?’
+To this, my partner asked, ‘Do you want to look good for yourself or for others?’

 And this got me thinking.
 He is right…

 I also thought that it is a good opportunity to do something bold and experimentative.
 If it doesn’t suit, I don’t have to go anywhere.
 Not without a mask anyway.
 And so I went ahead…

 The parlour that I go to is very reputed.
 They had shoe covers, temperature check, PPE thing to put on (which they charged us with) and they were sanitizing everything continuously.
 I never doubted that because I know they are good at their service.
 There were a couple of other customers, all wearing masks and sitting distant from each other.
 I did not feel uncomfortable at this point.

 As expected, the (senior) stylist suggested the cysteine treatment which I had done last time.
 My partner showed her pictures and gave her strict instructions about how he wants my hair to look.
 She said, ‘Ma’am was scared last time so I did not make it too short!’